iilei/dateexpressions/README.rst

 ====================================

 .. image:: src/dateexpressions/svg/to_relative_date.svg
-    :alt: How the Syntax is interpreted - Diagram
+    :alt: How the syntax is interpreted - Diagram
     :target: src/dateexpressions/to_relative_date.puml

 ------------